puppetma4ster/koyane-framework/README.md

 pip install koyaneframework
 ```

-## Status: Pre-Alpha
+## Status: Beta

-The project is in a very early stage of development.
+The project is in a early stage of development.
 Functionality is limited and subject to change.
 This is my very first coding project so i am grateful for every improvement suggestion at **puppetma4ster@proton.me**
 I try to update the project once a week.
 ---